lucasdu2/cursat/README.md

 # cursat
 A minimal CDCL SAT solver in OCaml.
-This %%%% is %%%%%%!
+This 🤬 is 🤬ed!